Odysseus’ Ithaca and a Bit of Kefalonia Too

-In mid-June, the anchorages in the northern Ionian were beginning to get very busy.
-Our nordic souls seemed to need a bit more peace and quiet, and we knew we would find it further south.
+In early July, the anchorages in the northern Ionian were beginning to get very busy.
+Our Nordic souls seemed to need a bit more peace and quiet, and we knew we would find it further south.
 It was time to head towards Zakinthos, the southernmost of the Ionian islands.
-The seach for our own Ithaca continues – or perhaps in our case, it’s the Odyssey that matters.
+The search for our own Ithaca continues – or perhaps in our case, it’s the Odyssey that matters.

 Film recommendation: Oh Brother, Where Art Thou? by the Coen brothers (2000) is based (very loosely) on Homer’s Odyssey.
 Bonus: the best soundtrack ever!